-- The poem ends in an extinction of consciousness. - Cristanne Miller argues however that the use of the dash at the end of the poem shows the story is not yet over.
-It is a continuous eternal existence-which in her eyes is a optimistic ending.
-The close of the poem does not have a sense of firm closure for a defined purpose. - Earl Wilcox mentions the poem itself transforms with the speaker, moving from physical reality to spiritual reality.
-He further questions whether Dickinson viewed eternity as a destination or place, rather than as a condition (published 1971).
+- Cristanne Miller argues however that the use of the dash at the end of the poem shows the story is not yet over.
+It is a continuous eternal existence-which in her eyes is a optimistic ending. - The close of the poem does not have a sense of firm closure for a defined purpose. - Earl Wilcox mentions the poem itself transforms with the speaker, moving from physical reality to spiritual reality. - A sense of division exists after the imagery of the school- from that physical symbol, the poem turns to more abstract concerns.

+• He further questions whether Dickinson viewed eternity as a physical destination, rather than as an abstract condition (published 1971).

-• Eunice Glenn states that the "poem's central theme is the interpretation of mortal experience from the standpoint of immortality" (already optimistically achieved) (published 1943).
+Eunice Glenn states that the "poem's central theme is the interpretation of mortal experience from the standpoint of immortality" (already optimistically achieved) (published 1943).

 - Richard Chase declares that the "He" mentioned is in actuality both Death, God, and the Undertaker, a triad symbolism that Dickinson may have intended to be all representations at once, or individually throughout stages in the poem. - He further questions whether immortality is personified in the first stanza. (published 1951).
+In other words, Immortality and Eternity are closely linked elements.
+They should function as symbols with similar definitions within the verse.
+He believes Dickinson would not personify one concept and then not use the same strategy with a similar stressed item.

-• William Galperin believes the poem is not about the state of Death, but rather about the process of Death stopping.
+• William Galperin believes the poem is not about the state of Death, but rather about the process of Death.

 - He believes the female voice is in control the entire time.
 She refuses to succumb to impositions of the material world (113). - Death does not equal the end of life.
-Death here is redefined.
-It becomes a possession, in term of a marriage contract.
-Or matrimony. - However, it should be pointed out that the marriage can be spun to a positive outlook or to a negative outlook.
+Death here is redefined as an acquired possession, in term of a marriage contract, or matrimony.
+In a sense, the persona marries the abstracted element of Death. - However, it should be pointed out that the end results of the marriage can still be spun to a positive outlook or negative outlook.